Carnitine Palmitoyltransferase Deficiency

 - Lethal neonatal form

 Infants with the lethal infantile form of CPT2 usually die within the first few months of life.
-Infants with the severe infantile form often do somewhat better, but also suffer from severe multisystemic disease.
+Infants with the severe infantile form often do somewhat better.
+But they also suffer from severe multisystemic disease.
 The myopathic form is milder.

 CPT deficiency is caused by an abnormal gene.
 A problem with the gene might cause the CPT1 or CPT2 enzymes to be missing or not work normally.